kalungedamaji/shopping-cart-app/README.md

 :white_check_mark:  `Story 3: As customer want to have ability to add product shopping cart and view it.`

-They are working in two team
+They  worked in two team

-### Team1:
+#### Team1:

 Sprint Board Link:    https://trello.com/b/eTP7bfxQ/team-pranay-vishal

 Sprint Retro Board:   https://metroretro.io/board/LBOFMVHSHJF2

-### Team2:
+#### Team2:

 Sprint Board Link:    https://trello.com/b/EIA8ZDny/team-parth-shrishti

 Sprint Retro Board:   https://metroretro.io/board/LBTEG7ICG8K2

 - [ ] `Story 4:    'Customer has added different products in shopping cart.
 The customer wants the ability to change the quantity of a given cart item and it should reflect the total cart item value and total cart amount.' 											`

-### Design Points:
+#### Design Points:
 1	Total cart price should be in header

 2	Product quantity limit - Minimum = 0 and Maximum = 10